-So here’s the thing about low heels: 80% of the shoes offered with low heels can look really gross* — kind of the shoe equivalent of Mom Jeans.
+So here’s the thing about heels under 2 inches: 80% of the shoes offered with low heels can look really gross* — kind of the shoe equivalent of Mom Jeans.
 (2015 Update: check out our most recent roundup of office-appropriate low heels!)
 But there are cute ones out there (although it can be a challenge to find them), and there are actually a lot of times you might want to wear low heels, even if you’re not 90 years old:

 – All you peeps preparing for interview week where you’ll be on your feet for 8 hours, running from interview to interview?
 Yeah, you.

 – When you’re attending a conference or another networking event that will involve a lot of standing.

 – If you have pants that are hemmed for flats.

 – If you’re easing back into heels after a long delay because of injury (or if you never really wore heels to begin with).

 – If you’re suffering from feet problems like bunions or worse — higher heels just aren’t doable all of the time!